tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 ---
-title: How much code do you need to know to create developer documentation?
+title: How much code do you need to know?
 permalink: /jobapis_learning_code.html
 categories:
 - api-doc